Mar 4, 2022, 3:31:58 PM CST Jan 19, 2025, 4:56:32 PM CST

 "Since melatonin is natural and we make it in our bodies, we think it's safe for short-term use under the guidance of a physician," says Dr. Caraballo.
 "For the most part, melatonin is well-tolerated.
 Many people use it with few side effects, if any."

-Dr. Caraballo says parents should be aware that melatonin is sold as a nutritional supplement and not regulated by the U.S. Food and Drug Administration (FDA).
+Dr. Caraballo says parents should be aware that melatonin is regulated by the U.S. Food and Drug Administration (FDA) as a nutritional supplement and not as a drug.
 "This means that the FDA does not check what's inside the bottle.
 The FDA has no oversight on its purity or accuracy of dosage," explains Dr. Caraballo.

 Are there any side effects of melatonin for kids?